chunshen1987/iEBE/EBE-Node/EbeCollector/DBR_readme.txt

 >>> db.getAllTableNames() == ['employee']
 True

-The createTableIfNotExists function accepts a table name, a list of column names, and a list of column data types.
-Inside the type string any valid SQL commands can be used (otherwise an OperationalError exception will be raised).
+The createTableIfNotExists function accepts a table name, a field name-type list.
+Both strings must be valid SQL commands, otherwise an OperationalError exception will be raised.
 For example, when creating tables, the table name cannot contain blank spaces:
->>> db.createTableIfNotExists("id and name", ("id", "name"), ("int primary key", "char(20)")) Traceback (most recent call last):
+>>> db.createTableIfNotExists("id and name", (("id", "integer"), ("name", "text"))) Traceback (most recent call last):
     ...
 OperationalError: SQL table name cannot contain blanks

 For another example an exception will be raised when there a SQL syntax error:
->>> db.createTableIfNotExists("tableWillNotBeCreated", ("id"), ("int primary keys")) # should be "key", not "keys" Traceback (most recent call last):
+>>> db.createTableIfNotExists("tableWillNotBeCreated", ("id", "int primary keys")) # should be "key", not "keys" Traceback (most recent call last):
     ...
 OperationalError: near "keys": syntax error

 The createTableIfNotExists function, as its name suggests, will only create a table when it does not exist:
->>> db.createTableIfNotExists("employee", ("id", "name"), ("int primary key", "char(20)"))
+>>> db.createTableIfNotExists("employee", (("id", "integer"), ("name", "text")))
 False

 ----------------------------